hmartiro/selfgraph/README.md

 learning package, and the [nltk](http://www.nltk.org/) NLP library.

 **Note:** Selfgraph is a command-line tool and pre-alpha.
 Contact the authors if you are interested in trying it out.
+Currently, only email data is supported.

 ### Paper
 Selfgraph started as a final project for